Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Combined sensitivity to pre-SN neutrinos

 Figure~\ref{fig:cmb_whdis} presents the expected warning time and the star distance coverage of the combined alert.
 Variations due to changes in the reactor neutrino flux are shown as shaded, enveloped by the upper edges resulting from low reactor activity, and the lower edges resulting from high reactor activity.
 Significant improvements in star distance coverage are observed when comparing to the individual alerts shown in Figure~\ref{fig:dis_kl} and Figure~\ref{fig:dis_sk}.
 Assuming 15\solarmass stars, the combined alert is able to cover 510\parsec for the medium reactor activity case.

 These results demonstrate the complementarity of the KamLAND and the SK-Gd detectors.
-Taking advantages of the low background rate of KamLAND and the large target mass of SK, the combined alert presents improvement in the regard of extending the warning time as well as the distance coverage.
+Taking advantage of the low background rate of KamLAND and the large target mass of SK, the combined alert presents improvement in extending the warning time as well as the distance coverage.
 In light of this, a combined pre-SN neutrino alert system was developed, and will be discussed in Section~\ref{sec:online}.